DinoChiesa/get-gcp-access-token/README.md

 ## (dotnet) GetAccessTokenForServiceAccount

-The pre-req here is the dotnet SDK.
+The pre-req here is the dotnet SDK, v7 or later.
 Install that on your machine.
 On MacOS, I did this via homebrew:

 ```
 brew install --cask dotnet-sdk
 ```

+On Windows, I just downloaded the .NETSDK v7.0 and installed it.

 Then, do the same setup as is described for the nodejs example for service accounts above.
-You need the service account key json file.
+You need to generate a service account key json file.
 If you've already done it for the nodejs example, you do not need to repeat that setup to use the dotnet app.

-Then, build and run the app:
+Then, build and run the app.
+Follow these steps.
+I tested this on MacOS and Windows.

 1. verify your dotnet version
    ```
-   cd dotnetcore/GetAccessTokenForServiceAccount
+   cd dotnet/GetAccessTokenForServiceAccount
    dotnet --version
    ```